Center for Brain and Behavior ResearchCenter/Institute

 CBBRe Staff and Student travel grants available for growth and development.

-The goal of this award is to facilitate the professional development of graduate students/research staff associated with the Center for Brain and Behavior Research and/or the Neuroscience, Nanotechnology & Network (USD-N3) program by supporting their travel to professional meetings.
+The goal of this award is to facilitate the professional development of graduate students/research staff associated with the Center for Brain and Behavior Research by supporting their travel to professional meetings.
 This provides an opportunity for the recipient to present their own research, to interact with peers and established scientists, and to develop professional contacts to facilitate their career development.

 The award supports graduate student/research staff expenses for traveling to and presenting their research at a professional meeting.
 Funds may be requested to attend either a discipline-specific meeting (e.g. the Society for Neuroscience, American Chemical Society or American Psychological Association Annual Meetings) or a more general-themed meeting that has an identifiable neuroscience or behavior, component (e.g. Society for Experimental Biology, AAAS, Materials Research Society, etc.).
 Applicants may apply for support for international travel, but there are insufficient funds to meet all the costs for attending an international conference.
 Travel restrictions are subject to changes due to Covid-19 recommendations and University Policy.